-- Open the desired channel and view the associated events.
-See "Viewing Events On an Active Channel" on page 44. - 2.
-From the Active Channel screen > Event List tab, click the desired event link. - 3.
-Select Integration Command > < command > .
+1. Open the desired channel and view the associated events.

+- 2. From the Active Channel screen > Event List tab, click the desired event link. - 3.
+Select Integration Command > <command>.

 Note these limitations:

 - Only Integration Commands of type URL are supported; when executed, the command URL is launched in tab or new window based on browser preferences. - The ability to save parameters to a user or a target is not supported in the context of the Integration Commands.